 Mr. Dobson continues his work to improve communication and accountability within the office.
 His guiding principles are truth and fairness in representing the public interest, rigorous prosecution of criminal offenders, and care and empathy for crime victims.

 Brandy N. Hartman, Director of Office Operations graduated magna cum laude from Tiffin University with a Bachelor of Science degree in Criminal Justice and later graduated cum laude earning her Master of Science degree in Criminal Behavior.
 Ms. Hartman was certified through Community Mediation Services of Central Ohio and has been a mediator since 2010.
 Previously, Ms. Hartman worked at Wood Lane Residential Services, Inc. as a Case Manager and later an Assistant Supervisor.
 In 2009, she was hired by the Wood County Prosecutor’s Office as Assistant Director of the C.Y.C.L.E.
 Division, and was promoted to the position of Director of the C.Y.C.L.E.
 Division in 2012.
 She participated in the Leadership BG Class of 2015.
-In 2018, Ms. Hartman was promoted to the position of Director of Office Operations where she is responsible for supervising staff and the daily operations of the office, supervising a number of office staff, managing and promoting outreach programming and overseeing the office’s internship program.
+In 2018, Ms. Hartman was promoted to the position of Director of Office Operations where she is responsible for supervising staff and overseeing the daily operations of the office, supervising a number of office staff, managing and promoting outreach programming and overseeing the office’s internship program.

 James Christopher Anderson, Assistant graduated from Wittenberg University with a Bachelor of Arts in Political Science and received his law degree from the University of Toledo College of Law.
 Mr. Anderson retired after working for thirty years at the Lucas County Prosecuting Attorney’s Office where he was the deputy chief of the Criminal Division for the last twelve years of his Lucas County career.
 He was one of the original members of the cold case homicide unit in Lucas County where he was known for his expertise in forensic sciences.
 He prosecuted more homicide cases than anyone else in the history of Lucas County.
 Mr. Anderson was inducted into the Homerun Hitters Club (National District Attorney’s Associations Hall of Fame) in 2007.
 He joined the Wood County Prosecutor’s Office in December, 2016 where he focuses on a wide variety of felonies and offers his expertise and knowledge to his fellow prosecutors.